-Meaningful disclosure about thean underlying entity that is the subject of a scope limitation would also include the issuer's share of any contingencies and commitments for the proportionately consolidated entity or VIE, and the issuer's responsibility for any other interest holder's share of the contingencies for the proportionately consolidated entity or VIE.
+Meaningful disclosure about the underlying entity would also include the issuer's share of any contingencies and commitments for the proportionately consolidated entity or VIE, and the issuer's responsibility for any other interest holder's share of the contingencies for the proportionately consolidated entity or VIE.

-- (5) Limited access to the underlying entity of a portfolio investment or equity investment Where If the certifying officers might do not have access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment, the issuer's DC&P and ICFR should address the issuer's disclosure relating to: - (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any required impairment charge related to the investment; and - (d) if applicable, the issuer's share of any income/loss from the equity investment. - (6) Reliance on financial information of underlying entity We recognize that, in In most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, VIE or the underlying entity of an equity investment.
-In order to certify an issuer's annual or interim filings that include information regarding the issuer's investment in these underlying entities, the certifying officers should perform the following minimum procedures:
+- (5) Limited access to the underlying entity of a portfolio investment or equity investment Where the certifying officers might not have access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment the issuer's DC&P and ICFR should address the issuer's disclosure relating to: - (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any required impairment charge related to the investment; and - (d) if applicable, the issuer's share of any income/loss from the equity investment.

-- (a) ensure that the issuer receives the underlying entity's financial information on a timely basis; - (b) review the underlying entity's financial information to determine whether it has been prepared in accordance with the issuer's GAAP; and - (c) review the underlying entity's accounting policies and evaluate whether they conform to the issuer's accounting policies.
+- (6) Reliance on financial information of underlying entity We recognize that, in most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, VIE or the underlying entity of an equity investment.
+In order to certify an issuer's annual or interim filings that include information regarding the issuer's investment in these underlying entities, the certifying officers should perform the following minimum procedures: - (a) ensure that the issuer receives the underlying entity's financial information on a timely basis: - (b) review the underlying entity's financial information to determine whether it has been prepared in accordance with the issuer's GAAP; and - (c) review the underlying entity's accounting policies and evaluate whether they conform to the issuer's accounting policies.

-PART 1114 - BUSINESS ACQUISITIONS
+PART 11 - BUSINESS ACQUISITIONS

-11.114.1 Access to acquired business - Generally, In many circumstances it is difficult for certifying officers will have sufficient access to design or evaluate controls, policies and procedures carried out by an acquired business.
-We acknowledge however, that it might not be feasible to design or evaluate such controls, policies and procedures for a business acquired during the last 90 days of an issuer's annual or interim period, shortly after acquiring the business.
-In order to address these situations, paragraph 3.3(1)(c) of the Instrument permits an issuer to limit the scope of its design of DC&P and ICFR for a business that the issuer acquired not more than 365 days before the end of the financial period to which the certificate relates.
+11.1 Access to acquired business - Generally, certifying officers will have sufficient access to design controls, policies and procedures carried out by an acquired business.
+We acknowledge however, that it might not be feasible to design or evaluate such controls, policies and procedures for a business acquired during the last 90 days of an issuer's annual or interim period.